yordevs/quiz-night/Answers.md

    + required
    - placeholder

-1. What is the output on the console after running the following JavaScript code containing regex?[^ß]
+1. What is the output on the console after running the following JavaScript code containing regex?[^z]

    ```JavaScript
    const input = "Remember then to send this tonight!";